thauffe/BDNN/Simulations/BDNNsim/README.md

 # BDNN simulator

-This is a snapshot of the [BDNNsim](https://github.com/thauffe/BDNNsim) library for python.
+This is a snapshot of the [BDNNsim](https://github.com/thauffe/BDNNsim) library for python v3.
 It simulates lineage diversification under a birth-death process, the evolution of categorical and continuous traits, and a synthetic fossil record of occurrence data.

-Basic usage to simulate a constant diversification without lineage-specific rates in python v3 is:
+Basic usage to simulate constant diversification without lineage-specific rates in python is:

 ```
 import sys